 Understanding the Contract of Sale

-Purchasing a property is about so much more than having a vendor and a purchaser agreeing to the sale.
+Purchasing a property involves more than simply agreeing on a price.
 Often, there is back and forth regarding price, condition of the property and any other compromises required.

 Once both parties have signed the contract, it is ‘exchanged’, which means it is now a legally binding agreement, committing both the vendor and the purchaser to the sale.
 It is at this time, as well, that the buyer will have to provide a deposit.